arthur7373/linux-training/level2/2-5-SSH.md

-Rather than just storing the public keys of connecting users `~/.ssh/authorized_keys` file also allows to specify some additional configuration entries:
+Rather than just storing the public keys of connecting users `~/.ssh/authorized_keys` file also allows to specify some additional configuration entries for each key: